7 Ways Project Manager Roles Are Changing

 Today we’re talking about seven ways project manager roles are changing.
 If you think of project management as an evolution, initially, project managers were required to have technical project management skills.
 Basically, they needed to understand the scope of the project, how to build a schedule, how to build a budget, assign resources, and ensure the deliverables are produced on time.
 Then they were required to have leadership skills, where they led the team, they motivated the team, they resolved conflict among the team so that work could get done efficiently.

 Now project managers are asked to be business managers.
 They are required to have strategic and business management skills, really understanding the business and how the business ties into the project, and the project impacts the business.
 They’re being asked now to bring more to the table.
-In order to bring more to the table, they need to have an understanding of these seven ways.
+To bring more to the table, they need to have an understanding of these seven ways.

 One, business acumen.
 Really understanding the language of business, understanding financials, what the net profit is, what some of the financial reports are, understanding the annual report and what gets reported.
 They need to understand the customer, what the customer expectations are, what the company wants the customer to experience.
 They also need to have an understanding of the market, doing a market analysis and understanding how the market impacts that, and where the company and the project sits.